Nice Githinji: Early life and education

 Nice was born in 1985 in Mombasa and spent her childhood in Makongeni.
 She did her high school in Senior Chief Koinange High School from 1999 to 2002.
 Her mother died when she had finished high school.
 She then started acting workshops at the Kenya National theatre.

 Career

 Early career beginnings and initialization of showbiz career

-Nice Githinji began her acting career as a stage actress at Phoenix Players Richard Stockwell’s Bad Blood, a role that catapulted her career at large.
+Nice Gìthìnji began her acting career as a stage actress at Phoenix Players Richard Stockwell's Bad Blood, a role that catapulted her career at large.
 She has appeared in a number of Television and film productions.

 2007–2009

 Between 2007 and 2010, She appeared in a number of films namely, Benta, All Girls Together, Formula X and Pieces of Peace.
 She also starred in television series; Guy Centre and Changing Times where she played Candy and Rosa respectively.